-Continuing education course for professional conference interpreters in Cambridge, United Kingdom - 33rd intensive course in the practice of simultaneous conference interpretation.
+Continuing education course for professional conference interpreters Cambridge, United Kingdom.
+34th intensive course in the practice of simultaneous conference interpretation:

-This unique annual professional development course for conference interpreters offers a student-teacher ratio not exceeding 2.5:1.
-Instruction is centred on training in simultaneous interpretation from speeches delivered by teaching faculty and guest speakers.
-Numerous challenging contemporary video sources are also employed.
+This unique annual CPD course for conference interpreters offers a student-teacher ratio not exceeding 2.5:1.
+Instruction is centred on training in simultaneous interpretation from numerous challenging contemporary video sources, speeches delivered by teaching faculty, and guest speakers.
 General, group and individual performance evaluation is extensive, tailored and detailed.

 In addition to the core curriculum, daily specialised modules in a variety of fields (consecutive techniques, B-language strategies, preparation and use of texts, meeting terminology and practice, booth and stress management, marketing and negotiation, chuchotage, interpreting literature, etc.) and briefings on AIIC and the profession, are provided.
 Practical exercises in ‘chuchotage’ are also featured, using real-life scenarios.

 We have negotiated advantageous room rates both at the Hilton Cambridge City Centre hotel venue and at nearby Christ’s College.